core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When the KUDOS\_EAD item is included in EDHOC message\_2 with 'ead\_value' NONE, a recipient peer that supports the KUDOS\_EAD item MUST NOT specify whether it supports KUDOS in EDHOC message\_3.

-In the following cases, the recipient peer silently ignores the KUDOS\_EAD item specified in the received EDHOC message, and does not include a KUDOS\_EAD item in the next EDHOC message it sends (if any).
+In the following cases, the recipient peer silently ignores the KUDOS\_EAD item specified in the received EDHOC message and does not include a KUDOS\_EAD item in the next EDHOC message it sends (if any).

 * The recipient peer does not support the KUDOS\_EAD item.

 * The KUDOS\_EAD item is included in EDHOC message\_1 with 'ead\_value' different than ASK

 * The KUDOS\_EAD item is included in EDHOC message\_2 or message\_3 with 'ead\_value' ASK.

 * The KUDOS\_EAD item is included in EDHOC message\_4.

 That is, by specifying 'ead\_value' ASK in EDHOC message\_1, a peer A can indicate to the other peer B that it wishes to know if B supports KUDOS and in what mode(s).
-In the following EDHOC message\_2, B indicates whether it supports KUDOS and in what mode(s), by specifying either NONE, FULL, or PART as 'ead\_value'.
+In the following EDHOC message\_2, the peer B indicates whether it supports KUDOS and in what mode(s), by specifying either NONE, FULL, or PART as 'ead\_value'.
 Specifying the 'ead\_value' FULL or PART in EDHOC message\_2 also asks A to indicate whether it supports KUDOS in EDHOC message\_3.

-To further illustrate the functionality, two examples are presented below as EDHOC executions where only the new KUDOS\_EAD item is shown when present, and assuming that no other EAD items are used by the two peers.
+To further illustrate the signaling process defined above, the following presents two examples of EDHOC execution where only the new KUDOS\_EAD item is shown when present, assuming that no other EAD items are used by the two peers.

+In the example shown in {{fig-edhoc-ead-example-1}}, the EDHOC Initiator asks the EDHOC Responder about its support for KUDOS ('ead\_value' = ASK).
+In EDHOC message\_2, the Responder indicates that it supports both the FS and no-FS mode of KUDOS ('ead\_value' = FULL).
+Finally, in EDHOC message\_3, the Initiator indicates that it also supports both the FS and no-FS mode of KUDOS ('ead\_value' = FULL).
+After the EDHOC execution has been successfully completed, both peers are aware that they both support KUDOS, in the FS and no-FS modes.

 ~~~~~~~~~~~ aasvg
 EDHOC                                                 EDHOC